 The Ethics Committee is obligated by the American Academy of Ophthalmology’s Bylaws and the Administrative Procedures of the Code of Ethics to review every case containing sufficient information to warrant further investigation.
 The Ethics Committee reviews each case on its own merits with objectivity and fairness.

 Are some submissions dismissed without a full investigation?

 May I opt out of the inquiry process?

 No. All Fellows or Members of the Academy in any class of membership are required to comply with the Administrative Procedures of the Code of Ethics.
 Failure to do so may be considered the same as failure to observe the Rules of Ethics by both the Ethics Committee and the Board of Trustees.

 When I receive notice of a challenge, does it indicate that I have been found in violation of the Code?

 If I receive notice of a challenge, how should I respond?

-On receipt of a challenge, it is desirable for the challenged member to prepare an objective and detailed response to the noted concerns, attaching relevant documents including, but not limited to, those requested by the Ethics Committee.
+On receipt of a notice of a challenge, the challenged member should prepare an objective and detailed response to the noted concerns, attaching relevant documents including those requested by the Ethics Committee.

 Should I retain legal counsel?

-Members may retain legal counsel at any time, and may especially wish to do so in preparation for an adjudicative hearing.
+Members may retain legal counsel at any time and may especially wish to do so in preparation for an adjudicative, in-person hearing.